Information-Theoretic Representation Learning for Positive-Unlabeled Classification: SMI Estimation from PU Data

 Let

-be the ideal estimate of the density-ratio model and the estimate of the PU-SMI with $\bbeta^\ast$, respectively.
+be the PU-SMI with $\bbeta^\ast$.
+Similarly, $\PUSMIh$ is the estimate of the PU-SMI with $\bbetah$.
 Let $\calO_p$ denote the order in probability.
 Then we have the following convergence results (its proof is given in Appendix~\ref{app:proof-rate}): \begin{theorem} As $\np,\nun\to\infty$, we have